JValen21/SimpleMessagingApp/login-server-master/README.md

 Imported hashLib and made a function that encrypts the passwords hashPassword() (sha512 with salt).

 I decided to use the included SQLite to persist information.
-I made a new table called users in the database and stored the usernames, hashed passwords and salt in this table, making the app much more secure without password in plaintext dict.
+I made a new table called users in the database and stored the usernames, hashed passwords and salt in this table, making the app much more secure without passwords in plaintext dict.

 I made a new function check_password() that is used in the login() function to check the username and password.
 In this function I have implemented sql queries to get the hashed password and salt from the database.
 I use the same salt to hash the password from the user trying to log in, to check if it is correct.
 Now we have to use correct username and password to login.